zehrakorkusuz/Microbial_Genomics/README.md

 # Computational Microbial Genomic, Trento University 2023 - 2024
 Oral Microbiome &amp; Metagenomic analysis for the Characterization of a uSGB

-*The text is generated with ChatGPT4 when the code chunks are provided as input*
+*The text is generated with ChatGPT4 using code chunks used in the projects as input*

 Authors: Zehra Korkusuz, Eevi Sipponen